javalingappa/learnjava/src/access_specifiers/README.md

 	<code>In a Java project, by creating a object, the private variables/methods we can be accessed <b> in same class only </b> </code>

 ## Access Modifier:-
-#### ````  Java provides both Access Specifier and Access Modifiers for creating access to your Java code for other classes.
-Here modifier is also used to do the same task but there are limitations. ````
+####  <code>Java provides both Access Specifier and Access Modifiers for creating access to your Java code for other classes. <br>  Here modifier is also used to do the same task but there are limitations. </code>

 * ### Class Modifier:
 	*  **abstract:** This defines the restriction such that objects cannot be created.